 Why these 10 Venetian palaces are worth the detour

-Venice has 127 five-star classified hotels.
-We ruled out 117.
-The 10 selected meet three non-negotiable criteria: a guest rating above 9/10, architecture that truly captures the city (not a pastiche), and service that anticipates without smothering.
-Le Cipriani remains the address that justifies crossing the basin by private boat on its own, far from the hustle of San Marco.
+Venice counts 127 five-star hotels.
+We culled 117.
+The 10 selected meet three non-negotiable criteria: a guest rating above 9/10, architecture that truly tells the story of the city (not a pastiche), and service that anticipates without smothering.
+Le Cipriani remains the address that alone justifies crossing the basin by private boat, far from the San Marco bustle.
 Le Gritti Palace offers that mythical terrace where Hemingway wrote facing the Grand Canal.
 Le Nolinski Venezia, the first outside Paris, proves you can reinterpret an 18th-century palace without denaturing it, thanks to Jean-Louis Deniot's work.

-What strikes us in this shortlist: none banks on ostentation.
+What strikes us in this shortlist: none bets on the flashy.
 Le Palazzo Venart displays contemporary art in its Renaissance salons without it clashing.
 Le Ca' di Dio, a 14th-century former hospice, has been transformed into a design hotel by Patricia Urquiola without erasing the traces of time.
-Even Le Palazzina Grassi by Philippe Starck, though bold, respects the original volumes of the 16th-century palace.
+Even le Palazzina Grassi by Philippe Starck, though bold, respects the original volumes of the 16th-century palace.
 In Venice, luxury comes through restraint, never excess.

 When to book your Venetian palace

 The ideal window runs from April to June, then September to early November.
 Rates climb 40% between March and April, then stabilise until June.
-July-August combine muggy heat (32°C average) and compact crowds on the bridges.
+July-August pile on muggy heat (32°C average) and packed crowds on the bridges.
 September remains the most in-demand month: golden light, Venice Film Festival, mild temperatures (22-25°C).
-Booking 4 to 6 months in advance for this period is not exaggerated.
+Booking 4 to 6 months ahead for this period is not excessive.

 |---|